godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Let's go over what's happening:

-First we check the mouse mode.
+Firstly, we check the mouse mode.
 If the mouse mode is not ``MOUSE_MODE_CAPTURED``, we want to return, which will skip the code below.

-Next we define a new :ref:`Vector2 <class_Vector2>` called ``joypad_vec``.
+Next, we define a new :ref:`Vector2 <class_Vector2>` called ``joypad_vec``.
 This will hold the right joystick position.
 Based on the OS, we set its values so it is mapped to the proper axes for the right joystick.

-.. warning:: As stated above, I do not (currently) has access to a Mac computer, so the joystick axes may need changing.
+.. warning:: As stated above, I do not (currently) have access to a Mac computer, so the joystick axes may need changing.
 If they do,
              please open a GitHub issue on the Godot documentation repository!
 Thanks!

 We then account for the joypad's dead zone, exactly like in ``process_input``.

-Then we rotate ``rotation_helper`` and the player's :ref:`KinematicBody <class_KinematicBody>` using ``joypad_vec``.
+Then, we rotate ``rotation_helper`` and the player's :ref:`KinematicBody <class_KinematicBody>` using ``joypad_vec``.

 Notice how the code that handles rotating the player and ``rotation_helper`` is exactly the same as the code in ``_input``.
 All we've done is change the values to use ``joypad_vec`` and ``JOYPAD_SENSITIVITY``.

-.. note:: Due to few mouse related bugs on Windows, we cannot put mouse rotation in ``process_view`` as well.
+.. note:: Due to a few mouse-related bugs on Windows, we cannot put mouse rotation in ``process_view`` as well.
           Once these bugs are fixed, this will likely be updated to place the mouse rotation here in ``process_view_input`` as well.

 Finally, we clamp the camera's rotation so the player cannot look upside down.